Is There a Klingon Word for Non Sequitur?

 Me: You do realize you’re not a Klingon?

-Ed: Of course I do; I’m more of an idiot savant.
+Ed: Of course I do; I’m not an idiot.

 Ed: MOK TUK BAH.